Search docs

 Cloud uses component metadata from uploaded findings when it is present.
 Older uploads and repo-level findings continue to work without component data.

-The componentId field and component name identify the logical component; module remains the code-level grouping reported by the validation rule.
+The componentId field and component name identify the logical component; resourceId and resource name identify an impacted API, database, queue, storage service, or infrastructure dependency when provided.
+Module remains the code-level grouping reported by the validation rule.

 How exceptions fit in Cloud